starshiptroopers/xt_fset/README.md

 # OpenWRT

 This module has been developed to work at the low-performance OpenWRT routers.
-You can build the module for OpenWRT.
-See Makefile into the openwrt directory
+You can build the module for OpenWRT with the Makefile into the openwrt directory.

+# Important note

+I'm not a linux kernel developer and C developer now although I have some linux kernel developing background many years ago.
+Therefore, the code may not be clean and optimal enough.